-By adding \ (wildcard) after a number, you can specify all numbers that starts with that number.
+By adding (wildcard) after a number, you can specify all numbers that starts with that number.
 By adding "?", you can specify any one number.

-With the setting example above, all the coming calls that start with 3 except 3001 and 3002 will be forwarded according to this schedule call forwarding setting.
-The numbers specified in the "Not Applies to (Caller numbers)" field override "Applies to (Caller numbers)".
-If the "Applies to (Caller numbers)" field is left blank, all incoming calls will be directed according to this schedule call forwarding setting.
+With the setting example above, when [Matched] field is checked, all the coming calls that start with 3 will be forwarded according to this schedule extension call forwarding setting.
+When [Not Matched] field is checked, all the coming calls that start other than 3 will be forwarded according to this schedule extension call forwarding setting.
+When [Filter] field is left blank, all incoming calls will be redirected to this schedule call forwarding setting.